ddmitov/perl-executing-browser/README.md

 * No history, no cache and no 'Previous Page' or 'Next Page' from JavaScript or from context menu.
 Only latest output from every script is displayed!
 User navigation has to be based on working hyperlinks.

-## Security Considerations
+## Security Features & Considerations

+* Local scripts are executed with only few necessary environment variables (others are removed), but otherwise have the same privileges and access to system resources as the user, who started the browser.
+* Starting the browser as root on Linux is not possible - it exits with a warning message.
-Local scripts are executed with only few necessary environment variables (others are removed), but otherwise have the same privileges and access to system resources as the user, who started the browser.
-However, downloading locally executed scripts from remote locations or using Perl, Python or PHP interpreters as helper applications for online content are not going to be implemented because of the huge security risks involved!
-It is also not a good idea to make any folders containing locally executed scripts available to web servers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.
+* Downloading locally executed scripts from remote locations or using Perl, Python or PHP interpreters as helper applications for online content are not going to be implemented because of the huge security risks involved!
+* It is not a good idea to make any folders containing locally executed scripts available to web servers or file sharing applications due to the risk of executing locally malicious or unsecure code uploaded from outside.

 ## History